Ryan McMahon Player Props: Rockies vs. Yankees

 Ryan McMahon At The Plate

-- McMahon has 84 hits and an OBP of .337 to go with a slugging percentage of .465.
-All three of those stats are tops among Colorado hitters this season.
+- McMahon leads Colorado with 84 hits and an OBP of .333, plus a team-best slugging percentage of .459.

-- In 65.5% of his 87 games this season, McMahon has picked up at least one hit.
-He's also had 21 multi-hit games.

-- In 32.2% of his games this year, McMahon has notched at least one RBI.
-In 10 of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 28 games this season (31.8%), McMahon has picked up an RBI, and in 10 of those games (11.4%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 44.8% of his games this year, with more than one run scored in 6.9%.
+- He has scored in 39 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.